wurstscript/WurstScript/manual.md

 creating a new derived type, recompiling, or otherwise modifying the original type.
-Extension functions are a special kind of static function, but they are called as if they were instance functions on the extended type.
+Extension functions are a special kind of static function, but they are called as if they were instance functions of the extended type.

 ## Declaration